-Research and development expenses consist of costs incurred for the development of cochleate delivery technology and MAT2203 and MAT2501, which include:
+Research and development expenses consist of costs incurred for the development of our product candidates MAT9001, MAT2203 and MAT2051 as well as for the development of our LNC delivery technology and, which include:

-- the cost of conducting pre-clinical work; - the cost of acquiring, developing and manufacturing pre-clinical and human clinical trial materials; - costs for consultants and contractors associated with Chemistry and Manufacturing Controls (CMC), pre-clinical and clinical activities and regulatory operations; - expenses incurred under agreements with contract research organizations, or CROs, including the National Institutes of Health (NIH), that conduct our pre-clinical or clinical trials; and - employee-related expenses, including salaries and stock-based compensation expense for those employees involved in the research and development process.
+- the cost of conducting pre-clinical and clinical study work; - the cost of acquiring, developing and manufacturing pre-clinical and human clinical trial materials; - costs for consultants and contractors associated with Chemistry and Manufacturing Controls (CMC), pre-clinical and clinical activities and regulatory operations; - expenses incurred under agreements with contract research organizations, or CROs, including the National Institutes of Health (NIH), that conduct our pre-clinical or clinical trials; and - employee-related expenses, including salaries and stock-based compensation expense for those employees involved in the research and development process.

-The table below summarizes our direct research and development expenses for our product candidates for the three and six months ended June 30, 2018 and 2017.
+The table below summarizes our direct research and development expenses for our product candidates for the three and nine months ended September 30, 2018 and 2017.
 Our direct research and development expenses consist principally of external costs, such as fees paid to contractors, consultants, analytical laboratories and CROs and/or the NIH, in connection with our development work.
 We typically use our employee and infrastructure resources for manufacturing clinical trial materials, conducting product analysis, study protocol development and overseeing outside vendors.
 Included in "Internal Staffing, Overhead and Other" below is the cost of laboratory space, supplies, R&D employee costs (including stock option expenses), travel and medical education.